“Dear Jesus, you are my daily bread…”

 we simply can’t afford to be too busy for the Word of God.

 What you value, you make time for.
-If you value the Word of God, and His voice in your life, you'll make time for it in your daily schedule, just like everything else you love.
+If you value the Word of God, and His voice in your life, you'll make time for it in your schedule, just like everything else you love.
 Trust me, I’ve tried to come up with formulas just like the Israelites.
-“If I read an extra hour of my bible today, I won’t have to do it tomorrow because I’ll be nice and full.”
+“If I read an extra hour of my bible today, I’m good for the whole week.”

 Um, no. Just because I eat a big meal today, it doesn’t mean I don’t need food tomorrow.
-We’re designed to NEED God’s Word and FEED on God’s word daily.
-Make the time, and put in the effort - the rewards far outweigh the sacrifice.
+We’re designed to NEED God’s Word and FEED on God’s word.
+I encourage you to make the time, and put in the effort - the rewards far outweigh the sacrifice.

 /// John 6 : 5 7 ///